 Returning to my client, as I usually do, I told him a story.
 I recounted the ending of the film Ali.
 It ends with Muhammad Ali vs George Foreman, the ‘Rumble in the Jungle’ aka the boxing match of the century.
 Throughout the fight, Ali is backed into a corner as Foreman assaults him with a litany of blows.
 And then, before it ends, the film’s theme arises faintly in the background.
 The audience and Ali seem to know what’s likely coming as the tide is abruptly turned.
 Finally, Ali lands a devastating blow!
 And as the referee begins to count, Ali gives Foreman a look from above, indicating that he knows it’s over and he’s already won.
 I told my client that story because I wanted him to cultivate that same level of wisdom and confidence, to essentially know when he’s won.

 The expression on Ali’s face symbolized an insight that didn’t need validation; at that moment, Ali just knew it.
 So, I asked my client if he believed he needed validation or if he could learn to agree to disagree, knowing what he knew.
-I told him that an argument is lost once the dialogue devolves into anger and/or fallacious reasoning (i.e. using logical fallacies), both indicating that the individual on the other side of the debate has already lost (people tend to get angry when they’ve run out of good points in order to end the argument).
+I told him that an argument is lost once the dialogue devolves into anger and/or fallacious reasoning (i.e. using logical fallacies), both indicating that the individual on the other side of the debate has already lost (people tend to get angry when they’ve run out of good points in order to end the argument and scare away the threat to their self-image).
 He asked how one could know that he’s won when the other isn’t willing to concede.
 And I said, “Think about Ali; do you think he needed the referee to count out Foreman?”
 He cultivated his own inner official.
 That’s authentic confidence!

 Fundamentally, arguments diminish as we mature because many of us develop a similar internal referee; we can tell when we’re victorious.
 An individual who lacks confidence in his or her judgment and/or ability to think will instead search for a concession.
 The problem is that, most of the time, people aren’t willing to accept defeat.
 So, as best as you can, be like Ali.
 For me, my blogs are a step toward that.
 Maybe, one day I’ll write a book and won’t care so much about its critics.
 Maybe, I’ll simply know how much it’s worth.